Tommydemian/Tommydemian/README.md

 ### Hi there 👋

 Welcome to my Github portfolio!
-My name is Tomas Gil amoedo 👨‍💻 and I am a skilled Front-End developer from Argentina 🚀 with almost 3 years of experience in building high-quality web applications 💻.
+My name is Tomas Gil amoedo 👨‍💻 and I am a skilled Full-Stack developer from Argentina 🚀 with almost 3 years of experience in building high-quality web applications 💻.
 I specialize in React.js, React native [plain and expo], and Vuejs.
 I also have experience with Nodejs 🎨.

-I have a strong foundation in HTML, CSS, JavaScript ( specially ), and TypeScript 💡, .
+I have a strong foundation in HTML, CSS, JavaScript ( specially ), Node | Express and TypeScript 💡, .

 One of my recent/current achievements is leading a React Native project with +500 active users.